Magellol/reactive-search/README.md

 ```

 ## Disclaimer
+- It's a BYOP (bring your own Promise) and BYOF (bring your own fetch) library.
-This component doesn't perform any caching whatsoever.
+- This component doesn't perform any caching whatsoever.
 Client side/server side caching should be your responsibility.

 ## Contribute
 Contributions are welcome!
 Please open issues when you found a bug.